The table with the bread and wine was the first object you would encounter when you entered through the door and into the tabernacle.

 Jesus was pierced with holes all over his whole body and passed through the fire of Calvary.

 After he had Jesus whipped, he handed him over to be crucified.
 Then Pilate’s soldiers took Jesus into the governor’s palace, and the whole company gathered around him.
 They stripped off his clothes and put a scarlet robe on him.
-Then they made a crown out of thorny branches and placed it on his head, and put a stick in his right hand; then they knelt before him and made fun of him.
+Then they made a crown out of thorny branches and placed it on his head, and they put a stick in his right hand; then they kneeled before him and made fun of him.
 “Long live the King of the Jews!” they said.
-They spat on him, and took the stick and hit him over the head.
-When they had finished making fun of him, they took the robe off and put his own clothes back on him.
+They spat on him, took the stick, and hit him over the head.
+When they had finished making fun of him, they took the robe off and put his clothes back on him.
 Then they led him out to crucify him.
 (Mat 27:26-31)

 The angel spoke to the women.
 “You must not be afraid,” he said.
 “I know you are looking for Jesus, who was crucified.
 He is not here; he has been raised, just as he said.
 Come here and see the place where he was lying.
 (Mat 28:5-6)